Chief Executive Officer – Lynne McLean, MSSW

 Dan Powers is a Licensed Clinical Social Worker and currently serves as the Chief Operating Officer.
-He has been with the Children’s Advocacy Center of Collin County since 2000.
-Dan received a Bachelor’s Degree in Social Work from University of North Texas, a Master’s Degree in Social Work from the University of Texas at Arlington, and a Certificate in nonprofit leadership from Southern Methodist University.
+He has been with Children’s Advocacy Center of Collin County since 2000.
+Dan received a Bachelor’s Degree in Social Work from the University of North Texas, a Master’s Degree in Social Work from the University of Texas at Arlington, and a Certificate in Nonprofit Leadership from Southern Methodist University.
 Dan directs all professional services offered to victims of child abuse, family violence, and their non-offending family members.
 In addition, he oversees the Center’s community relations and education programs.

 Vice President of Development – Lori Geer